 Morgan Waitoa holds the record for the most appearances for East Coast, with 115 games between 1979 and 2006.
 Eli Manuel scored a record 406 points between 1985 and 1996.

-East Coast has never won the Ranfurly Shield and has made only sporadic challenges since its first in 1953.
-East Coast is the only team never to have scored a try in a Ranfurly Shield match.
-A 115–6 thrashing at the hands of Auckland in 1997 highlighted the gulf between the country’s largest union and the smallest.
-Yet within a few short seasons the Coast stood on the brink of promotion to the top flight of New Zealand provincial rugby.
+East Coast has never won the Ranfurly Shield and has made just seven challenges since its first in 1953, scoring its first try in a shield match against Waikato in 2013.
+A 115–6 thrashing by Auckland in 1997 highlighted the gulf between the country’s largest union and the smallest.
+Yet within a few seasons the Coast stood on the brink of promotion to the top flight of New Zealand provincial rugby.